 Unduplicated Pupils and California Longitudinal Pupil Achievement Data System

-Unduplicated Pupils at Schools with Provision 2 and 3 Status
+Unduplicated Pupils at Schools with Provision 2 and 3 or Community Eligibility Provision (CEP) Status

 Necessary Small Schools